407pilot/THID/README.md

 # THID — Tormach Human Interface Device

-The THID was created by Austin Allred of [EntirelyCrimson.com](http://entirelycrimson.com) and originally released around 2016 as an open source project.
+The THID was created by Austin Allred of [EntirelyCrimson.com](http://entirelycrimson.com) and originally released in 2017 as an open source project.
 The original files have since been removed from that site; this repository preserves and continues the project.
+The Arduino sketch has been updated from Austin's original release — the original sketch has been preserved unchanged in the `archive` folder for reference.

+## ⚠️ Warning

+**This device does not replace a hardware emergency stop.** A software pendant cannot guarantee a response in the event of a program fault, electrical failure, or communication loss.
+Every CNC machine must have a dedicated hardwired E-stop that cuts power to the drives independently of any software or USB device.
+Do not use this pendant as a substitute for one.

+By building and using this device you accept all risk.
+No warranty is expressed or implied.
+The authors are not responsible for damage to equipment, workpieces, or injury resulting from its use.

 ## What It Is

-The THID is a compact physical control pendant for Tormach's PathPilot CNC controller, but can work with any controller that uses a USB HID keyboard.
+The THID is a compact physical control pendant for Tormach's PathPilot CNC controller, but could work with any controller that will accept a USB HID keyboard.
 It consists of an aluminum housing populated with an Arduino Micro clone and up to four buttons.
 When a button is pressed, the Arduino emulates a USB keyboard and sends a keystroke combination to the host PC, triggering the corresponding PathPilot action.

 The default four-button configuration controls: